arp242/goatcounter/docs/sessions.markdown

 GoatCounter's solution
 ----------------------

-- Create a server-side hash: hash(site.UUIDv4, User-Agent, IP, salt) to identify the client without storing any personal information directly.
+- Create a server-side hash: hash(site.ID, User-Agent, IP, salt) to identify the client without storing any personal information directly.

 - An hour after a hash is last seen, the hash is removed.
 This ensures we can